Yeasmin1/Web_projects/README.md

 ## Heslinki Law School landing page

-A customization for a Law school landing page based on a React Template
+A hobby project, to develop a landing page for a Law school